3 things revealed by photos of documents found by the FBI at Trump's Mar-a-Lago home.

 In the photo you can see several documents with labels “SECRET/SCI” and “TOP SECRET/SCI”.

-SCI is a code that indicates that distribution of the material is restricted and restricted to a subset of individuals authorized to view the information at that level (confidential, confidential, etc.).
+SCI is a code that indicates that the distribution of the material is restricted and that it is restricted to a subset of persons authorized to view the information at that level (confidential, secret, etc.).

-Some of the documents photographed have an inscription “UP TO HCS-P/SI/TK”.
+Some of the documents photographed have an inscription that reads “UP TO HCS-P/SI/TK”.
 This means that it includes material that falls into these different categories.

 HCS-P is a code indicating that the information was obtained through human intelligence sources.
 The Office of the Director of National Intelligence’s classification manual states that it is linked to highly sensitive human intelligence operations, information obtained from classified sources, and/or particularly sensitive human intelligence sources or methods and certain capabilities or technologies. or used in support of human intelligence operations.